 Year 9 students will be invited to apply for the Exchange Program.

-Application Forms are available at the Information Evening, and from then onwards, from school reception, with applications closing in late July.
-Students are strongly encouraged to be open to all exchange destinations; however, they must indicate in their applications the destinations they do not prefer to travel to and give explanations.
+Application forms will be available on the POD following the Term 2 Information Session.
+Applications close in late July.
+Students are strongly encouraged to be open to all exchange destinations; however, they must indicate in their applications the destination they do not prefer to travel to and give explanations.